 Readers, friends — Toad Cottages & Shooting Stars is an excellent book that I urge you to seek out.
+As I said above, it includes lots of garden activities for kids, nature crafts, recipes, and more.
+Lots of ideas to make childhood magical.

 Please spread the word and pass on this interview to as many grandmas as you can!
 Mamas, too.

 And remember than you can follow Sharon on her blog as well.

 Readers who leave a comment by Thursday, February 18th at 8am EST will be entered into a random drawing for a signed copy of Toad Cottages & Shooting

 Stars with a personal inscription of your choice.
+Giveaway now closed.